mattiacreates/EmotionKnowledge/README.md

 ## Default models

-The built-in classes work with German data. `AudioTranscriber` loads `openai/whisper-base` with `language='de'` for speech recognition, while `TextEmotionAnnotator` uses `oliverguhr/german-emotion-bert` for emotion classification.
+The built-in classes work with German data. `AudioTranscriber` uses `openai/whisper-base` for speech recognition and passes `language='de'` when invoking the pipeline, while `TextEmotionAnnotator` uses `oliverguhr/german-emotion-bert` for emotion classification.